oeminaga/framework_cystoAI_fair/README.md

 # Conceptual Framework and Documentation Standards of Cystoscopic Media Content for Artificial Intelligence

-General:
+General requirements:
-Download Visual Studio Code
+Visual Studio Code
-Download Python 3.9
+Python 3.9
+Cloud/Network/Local/ drive

+Please place this folder in the (cloud) netwrok drive where you want to store our cystoscopy media content.

-IF you want to setup a new data container, please use the setup.sh in the setup folder.
+If you want to setup a new data container, please use the setup.sh or setup.bat in the setup folder and follow the instruction given on the screen.

+Please use he terminal to run the setup file.

 MacOS/Linux:
 Download packages